infinum/accessibility-mobile-standards/docs/guidelines/platforms/android/guideline_operable_android.md

 - The link is part of the longer text and implemented using ClickableSpan, so TalkBack users are not aware of the link’s existence.

+## Input Modalities

+_Make it easier for users to operate functionality through various inputs beyond keyboard._

 ### Target size (Minimum) (WCAG 2.5.8 - Level AA)

 To make your app's interface more user-friendly, ensure that controls are easy to see and tap.
 A bigger target size is also essential to make your app accessible to everyone, including users with disabilities.